edionay/tase/README.md

 ## Tase Features

-- Table of users containing
+- Responsive table of users containing
   - First name
   - Last name
   - Phone number
   - Email
   - Primary group
   - Hours studied
-- Search box
+- Not case-sensitive search box
   - Search for a user by email
   - Search for a user by primary group
 - Sort users by hours studied